microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Utility Types.md

 ## Intrinsic String Manipulation Types

 To help with string manipulation around template string literals, TypeScript includes a set of types which can be used in string manipulation within the type system.
-You can
+You can find those in the [Template Literal Types](/docs/handbook/2/template-literal-types.html#uppercasestringtype) documentation.